South African Border War: Early guerrilla incursions

 The formation of the Organisation of African Unity (OAU)'s Liberation Committee further strengthened SWAPO's international standing and ushered in an era of unprecedented political decline for SWANU.
 The Liberation Committee had obtained approximately £20,000 in obligatory contributions from OAU member states; these funds were offered to both South West African nationalist movements.
 However, as SWANU was unwilling to guarantee its share of the £20,000 would be used for armed struggle, this grant was awarded to SWAPO instead.
-The OAU then withdrew recognition from SWANU, leaving SWAPO as the sole beneficiary of pan-African legitimacy.
+The OAU subsequently withdrew recognition from SWANU, leaving SWAPO as the sole beneficiary of pan-African legitimacy.
 With OAU assistance, SWAPO opened diplomatic offices in Lusaka, Cairo, and London.
 SWANU belatedly embarked on a ten-year programme to raise its own guerrilla army.

 In September 1965, the first unit of six SWALA guerrillas, identified simply as "Group 1", departed the Kongwa refugee camp to infiltrate South West Africa.
 Group 1 trekked first into Angola, before crossing the border into the Caprivi Strip.
 Encouraged by South Africa's apparent failure to detect the initial incursion, larger insurgent groups made their own infiltration attempts in February and March 1966.
 The second unit, "Group 2", was led by Leonard Philemon Shuuya, also known by the nom de guerre "Castro" or "Leonard Nangolo".
 Group 2 apparently become lost in Angola before it was able to cross the border, and the guerrillas dispersed after an incident in which they killed two shopkeepers and a vagrant.
-Three were arrested by the Portuguese colonial authorities in Angola, working off tips received from local civilians.
+Three were arrested by the Portuguese colonial authorities in Angola, who were working off tips received from local civilians.
 Another eight, including Shuuya, had been captured between March and May by the South African police, apparently in Kavangoland.
 Shuuya later resurfaced at Kongwa, claiming to have escaped his captors after his arrest.
 He helped plan two further incursions: a third SWALA group entered Ovamboland that July, while a fourth was scheduled to follow in September.